-The Group performance bonus criteria is driven by underwriting profitability and strategic investment income.
+The Group performance bonus criteria is driven by underwriting profitability.
 The Group Compensation Committee, set a threshold, target and maximum level of achievement and the bonus is accrued based on managements best estimate of each employee's likely payment.
 The ultimate amount paid may differ from the amount accrued.